amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 month: 02
 day: 21
 published: true
-summary: "Feature hashing is a clever way of modeling data sets containing large amounts of factor and character data by using less memory and little pre-processing than with conventional approaches.
+summary: "Feature hashing is a clever way of modeling data sets containing large amounts of factor and character data by using less memory and little pre-processing than conventional approaches.
 In this walkthrough, we model a large healthcare data set by first using <b>dummy variables</b> and then <b>feature hashing</b>."
 image: feature-hashing/factors.png
 ---
 ![plot of chunk cross-country-florist](../img/posts/feature-hashing/factors.png)